 Still, this is very good news.
 Before this, pharmacies and hospitals were banned from accepting unwanted prescription drugs.
 The public’s only legal option to discard them safely was to give them to a law enforcement agency.
 But instead, most people flushed them down the toilet, threw them in the trash, or kept them in the household medicine cabinet, resulting in contamination of the water supply and the theft and abuse of the prescription drugs.

 an overview of what pharmaceuticals and personal care products are, and how they threaten water quality.

 What YOU Can Do

 Don't flush your unused medications down the toilet.
 This allows them to get into the water stream which can impact fish, wildlife, or even you.
 Dispose of unused medications properly by finding a local take-back location (see below) or altering the medications by mixing with kitty litter or coffee grounds and disposing of it in the trash.

-- Permanent collection boxes in Oregon (PDF): Check back as this list grows every month.
-The form of drugs accepted varies; check using the phone numbers listed for each location.
+More than 50 Oregon communities have established permanent, free collection boxes that are open year-round for safe and anonymous disposal of unused drugs.
+The form of drugs accepted varies by location.
 In general, all locations will accept drugs in pill/capsule form, but are not likely to accept "sharps" (e.g., hypodermic needles) or mercury-containing thermometers.
-Acceptance of medical creams varies.
+Acceptance of medical creams varies; check by location on list linked below.
 These collection boxes are intended for household disposal (not from businesses).